-Making phone calls for your job search separates you from other job candidates.
-This will help you demonstrate initiative and self-confidence to an employer.
-The employer is able to associate a person with a resume and it will leave an impression that you are serious about making a personal connection.
+Using the telephone for your job search separates you from other job seekers.
+You demonstrate initiative and self-confidence when you make a "cold call" to an employer.
+The employer is able to associate a person with a resume and will believe you are serious about making a personal connection.

-It helps to prepare a script in advance, including your accomplishment statements and marketing profile.
-Practice with a friend or fellow job candidate to sharpen skills and overcome hesitation and fear.
+Workforce Solutions is an equal opportunity employer/program.
+Auxiliary aids and services are available upon request to individuals with disabilities.
+Texas Relay Numbers: 1-800-735-2989 (TDD) 1-800-735-2988 (voice) or 711 It helps to prepare a script in advance, including your accomplishment statements and marketing profile.
+Practice with a friend or fellow job seeker to sharpen skills and overcome hesitation and fear.